caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 - Closed card sorting has fixed categories or labels.
 - **Best used:** When you want to understand how users fit content into an existing structure.
 It’s also used when new content needs to be added to a website.

-**Engage the class in the following scenario:**

-:globe_with_meridians: **Online Recommendation:** Invite students to share heir thoughts in Slack or via Zoom chat.

-**Say:** Consider an e-commerce website and the top-level categories it might have for its products, such as technology, home and garden, and sports and leisure.
+Consider an e-commerce website and the top-level categories it might have for its products, such as technology, home and garden, and sports and leisure.
 Now suppose that the store has started stocking a new range of products that just launched.

-**Ask:** To which top-level category on the website should these products be added?
+To which top-level category on the website should these products be added?
 Involving users in a closed card sort could help you arrive at an answer.

-### How to Card Sort
+## SLIDE 19
+Card Sorting allows us to define the data, group it and create structure from it.

+## SLIDE 20
+Review

+## SLIDE 21
+Review

+## SLIDE 22

 #### Preparation for Card Sorting